ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 # Typographical Conventions for CDDL {#sec-type-conv}

-The CDDL definitions in this document follows the naming conventions illustrated in {{tbl-typography}}.
+The CDDL definitions in this document follows the naming conventions illustrated in ({{tbl-typography}}).

 | Type trait | Example | Typographical convention |
 |---